Hume Center Policies and Procedures for Students

 For Mock Interviews

-OCTs at the Hume Center have helped many students prepare for academic and professional interviews.
-For mock interviews, we request that students bring a set of questions that are generally asked for the position they are applying to, as well as documents submitted for that position.
+For mock interviews, we request that students prepare a set of questions that are generally asked for the position they are applying to, as well as documents submitted for that position.
 During this consultation, you can expect OCTs to ask you what you hope to accomplish, what concerns you have about your communication skills, and how you want to conduct the mock interview.
 In general, during the mock interview, OCTs review materials and questions, and then role-play the interview process.
 You can expect these sessions to be recorded and, after several questions, the footage reviewed for feedback on delivery (how you communicate verbally and non-verbally) and on the content (how clear, concise and structured your responses were).

 Oral Communication Appointments